 The subject engaged in brisk walking to utilize fat and to avoid overtraining.
 Lower intense submaximal exercise utilizes proportionally less carbohydrates.
 Intense or prolonged exercise can rapidly deplete muscle glycogen (Di Pasquale, 1993).
 Protein can supply up to 10% of total energy substrate utilization during prolonged intense exercise if glycogen stores and energy intake is inadequate (Di Pasquale, 1992, C; Brooks, 1987).

-Resistive training was ceased four days before the show in effort to restore glycogen in the muscle.
+Resistive training was ceased four days before the show in an effort to restore glycogen in the muscle.
 In light of studies that do not support the premise that carbohydrate loading increases muscle girth (Balon, et. al 1992), it is suspected that muscle girth could have been enhanced by continued weight training up until the day before the show.
 The subject later noted that various muscle girths decreased approximately 0.5 inch (1.27 cm) after a layoff as little as 4 days.
 It seems localized muscle edema diminishes days after weight training.